SENPAI-Molecular-Dynamics/SENPAI/README.md

 Ammonium will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
 After each timestep, each particle's file will be appended with a file formatted in `.xyz`.

 The simulation's initial state is read from a `.nh4` file.
 It is a format similar to `.xyz`, but with extra bond information.

+## Ammonium File Format

+Ammonium uses its own file format to load chemical systems and simulation parameters.
+An ammonium input file is structured the following way: